agaveplatform/python-api-starter/README.md

 For simple microservices, we make the following recommendations for minimal configuration at deployment time.

-* Place the service code in a Python package called `services` that resides at the root of the DOcker image (i.e. `/service`).
+* Place the service code in a Python package called `service` that resides at the root of the Docker image (i.e. `/service`).
 * Within `/service`, have a python module called `api.py` where the wsgi application is instantiated.
 * Call the actual wsgi application object `app`.